stennety/mywebsite/_posts/2017-05-23-if-heroku-free-is-to-small-and-hobby-to-large.md

 ---
-layout: post
+layout: "post"
-title: If Heroku free is to small and hobby to large
+title: "If Heroku free is to small and hobby to large"
 ---

 Sometimes apps should neither sleep nor use free dyno hours.
 Sometimes apps doesn't get many requests to need the performance of a hobby dyno.

 <!--more-->

 What if it would be possible many of these apps could combined run on a single hobby dyno?